jdmar3/jdmar3.github.io/cv/index.md

 # Community and Service Activities

-- Nominating committee for executive officers, ACM SIGCAS Computing and Society (2016)
+- Nominating Committee for Executive Officers, ACM SIGCAS Computing and Society (2016)
-- Events officer, ASIS&T Special Interest Group on Arts and Humanities (SIG-AH) (2016-2017)
+- Events Officer, ASIS&T Special Interest Group on Arts and Humanities (SIG-AH) (2016-2017)
 - Digital Humanities Editor, ACM SIGCAS Computing and Society (2016-2017)
 - Doctoral Student Representative, Personnel Committee, School of Information and Library Science, University of North Carolina at Chapel Hill (2014-2015)
 - Doctoral Student Representative, Research and Doctoral Committee, School of Information and Library Science, University of North Carolina at Chapel Hill (2013-2014 academic year)